 In Tokyo, there are sometimes specific requirements to rent akiya that favor younger families.
 For example, rent will be reduced by ¥5,000 per child.
 Other restrictions include that the renter must:

 - Be a younger, married couple (only sometimes)

 - Have children under middle/junior high school age

-- If farmland is present, potential buyers need to get approval from the local agricultural committee (Nogyo-iinkai) since the buyer will have to engage in full-time farming (not as a hobby)
+If the property comes with farmland, you better want to be a farmer, because a typical stipulation is you have to be a farmer.
+Potential buyers need approval from the local nogyo-iinkai (agricultural committee) since the buyer will have to engage in full-time farming (not as a hobby).

 As an alternative, owners can rent out the land for other farmers to use instead.
 If you don’t like any of these options, perhaps it’s best to find a different akiya without farmland.